FinOps Center

 PPA/EDP spend retirement eligible

-Deployed on AWS badge means FinOps Center spend counts toward your AWS committed spend — unlike SaaS FinOps tools that don't retire EDP.
+Deployed on AWS badge means FinOps Center spend counts toward your AWS committed spend, unlike SaaS FinOps tools that do not retire EDP.

 CapabilityFinOps CenterVantage / nOps / Finout